THE PEOPLE OF ZAMBIA

-Zambia is also home to a thriving Asian community, predominantly of Indian and Chinese origin, numbering around 100,000, as well as a number of European expatriates, some of whom were invited to settle in Zambia by the local government having been cast off their farms in neighbouring Zimbabwe.
+Zambia is also home to a thriving Asian community, predominantly of Indian and Chinese origin, as well as a number of European or white immigrants, some of whom were invited to settle in Zambia by the local government having been cast off their farms in neighbouring Zimbabwe.

-All this makes Zambia home to a vibrant mix of cultures, traditions and peoples, and Zambia is also widely-considered to be one of the friendliest and most welcoming nations in the world.
+All this makes Zambia home to a vibrant mix of cultures, traditions and peoples, and it is also widely considered to be one of the friendliest and most welcoming nations in the world.

 Zambia’s contemporary culture is a blend of values, norms, material and spiritual traditions of more than 70 ethnically diverse people.
 Most of the tribes of Zambia moved into the area in a series of migratory waves a few centuries ago.
 They grew in numbers and many travelled in search of establishing new kingdoms, farming land and pastures.